tsedio/tsed/docs/docs/providers-lazy-loading.md

 }
 ```

-The LazyInject decorator will load the `node_module` and invoke automatically the `default` exported class,
+The LazyInject decorator will load the `node_module` and invoke automatically the `PlatformException` exported class,
 only when the decorated property will be used by your code.

 ::: tip